Overview of Current Weather Conditions

-- Morning Forecast: A mix of sun and cloud is expected, along with a 40% chance of flurries.
+- Morning Forecast: The day will be mainly cloudy with a 40% chance of flurries.
 Winds are coming from the northwest at 20 km/h, gusting to 40 km/h.
-The high for today will be around -16°C, but the wind chill could make it feel as cold as -33°C in the morning and -25°C in the afternoon.
+The high is anticipated to be around -20°C. However, wind chills could make it feel as cold as -39°C in the morning and -30°C in the afternoon.
 There’s a significant risk of frostbite in these conditions.

 Tomorrow’s Forecast (15 Jan)

-- Night Forecast: The night is set to be cloudy with a 40% chance of flurries and a low of -24°C.
+- Night Forecast: The night is forecasted to be cloudy with a 40% chance of flurries and a low of -24°C.